Liam Griffin (racing driver)

-Liam Griffin (born 9 March 1973 in Barnet, Greater London) is a British auto racing driver and businessman.
+Liam Griffin (born 9 March 1973 in Barnet, Greater London) is a British racing driver and businessman.
 He is the son of John Griffin and was CEO of minicab company Addison Lee for 10 years before carrying out a management buyout with the private equity firm Carlyle.
 He is currently the Vice Chairman of Addison Lee.

 He has competed in the 24 Hours of Le Mans twice and currently races in the European Le Mans Series.
 He has also represented Ireland at Triathlon in the European and World Age Group Championships.

 Racing career

 Early years

 Griffin started racing in 2008, competing in the VW Cup.
 He spent two years in the series, collecting three podiums and two race wins.
 In 2009 he entered two rounds of the Porsche Carrera Cup Great Britain at Silverstone, driving for Motorbase Performance.
 He returned for a full season in 2010 for the team, driving in the Pro-Am 1 class, he finished twenty-first overall in the driver standings.